gabeweng/gabeweng.github.io/_posts/2020-08-04-information-retrieval-evaluation.md

 ## Problem Setup 2: Graded Relevance
-Let's take another simple toy example where we annotated the items not just as relevant or not-relevant but instead using a grading scale between 0 to 5 with 0 being least relevant and 5 being most relevant.
+Let's take another toy example where we annotated the items not just as relevant or not-relevant but instead used a grading scale between 0 to 5 where 0 denotes least relevant and 5 denotes the most relevant.
 ![](/images/ltr-graded-scale.png){:.align-center}

 We have a ranking model that gives us back 5-most relevant results for a certain query.
 The first item had a relevance score of 3 as per our ground-truth annotation, the second item has a relevance score of 2 and so on.